-Chronic Venous Insufficiency (CVI) is a disease that manifests in different ways due to incompetant valves of the leg veins.
-Mainly due to incompetent or leaky valves of the main leg vein, the blood returned from the leg to the heart is made difficult which results in “pooled blood.”
-This leads to a variety of symptoms including varicose veins, leg swelling, and leg pain.
+Chronic venous insufficiency (CVI) is a disease that manifests in different ways due to incompetent valves of the leg veins.
+What typically happens is blood from the leg has difficulty returning to the heart.
+This causes “pooled blood,” which leads to a variety of symptoms including varicose veins, leg swelling, and leg pain.

 What are the symptoms of CVI?

-Varicose Veins are one of the most obvious visual signs of CVI.
-They consist of pooled blood in enlarged and dilated veins which, at times, have a rope-like appearance.
-While any superficial veins may become varicose veins, those of the legs are the most affected.
+Varicose veins are one of the most obvious visual signs of CVI.
+These occur when blood pools causing enlarged and dilated veins, giving the skin a knotted rope-like appearance.
+While any superficial veins may become varicose veins, the most common affected site is in the legs.

-Spider Veins are considered a milder version of varicose veins.
-They appear as thin web-like collection of superficial veins and may seem innocuous, but spider veins may be concealing more serious venous disease of the legs.
+Spider veins are considered a milder version of varicose veins.
+They appear as a thin web-like collection of superficial veins and may seem innocuous, but spider veins have potential to cause serious venous disease.

-Other symptoms associated with CVI include discoloration and edema of the leg.
-The discoloration of the legs is frequently due to chronically pooled blood in the lower legs.
-Skin around such discoloration may seem thickened, coarse, irritated, and red.
+Other symptoms associated with CVI include discoloration, edema, and ulcers.
+The discoloration of the legs is frequently a result of chronically pooled blood in the lower legs.
+Edma is skin around such discoloration that is thickened, coarse, irritated, and red.
 These findings are sometimes referred to collectively as “stasis dermatitis.”
-As the skin disease of the lower leg progresses, the patient is at a higher risk for developing ulcerations, infection, and even bleeding.
+As a result of this occurrence, the patient is at higher risk for developing ulcerations, infection, and even bleeding.

 What causes CVI?

 The leg vein valves are the main problem.
-The veins serve as highways for blood return from the legs to the heart.
-This is aided by muscle contractions of the feet and the calf to push the blood upward.
+The veins serve as a highway for blood return from the legs to the heart.
+This is aided by muscle contractions of the feet and calves to push the blood upward.
 In order to provide continued upward flow, the leg veins are designed with one-way valves.
-When the valves of the large veins in the legs are leaking, other veins of the legs start to pool blood which results in swelling, pain, and large bulging veins.
+When the valves of the large veins in the legs are leaking, other veins of the legs start to pool blood which results in swelling, pain, and bulging veins.